LithApp/Lith/README.md

 - Message text is not selectable
 - Keyboard shortcuts can only be tweaked by editing the config file
-- Android: Builds are not signed
+- Android: Builds are not tested at all at this moment, not signed, currently not installable without signing
 - macOS: Builds are not signed + Some keyboard shortcuts are broken
 - Windows: Builds are not signed + There is no installer
+- WebAssembly: Builds are pretty large (around 12MB at this moment), there are keyboard focus issues and video preview support is not supported.
 - More: https://github.com/LithApp/Lith/issues

 ### Future plans